hawk/lux/doc/lux.md

 The shell stdin log is also quite useful when trying to reproduce a run of a test case.

-  - Start multiple terminalks and create shells manually
+  - Start multiple terminals and create shells manually
   - Copy and paste from stdin logs to the shells

 Evaluate `cd tutorial/chatty/test/intro && cat lux_logs/latest_run/a_simple_server.lux.server.stdin.log`